 On the appointed evening I drove, with a friend, to the workshop address on a tree-lined street in Sacramento.
 We parked, walked to the house, and entered the living room open door where about 15 people were sitting on all the furniture available plus floor space.
 The gathering had already started and the leader, Tolly Burkan, was talking to the group but pointed us to a table where my friend, Chester, and I signed the attendance sheet and dropped our $40 in a glass jar.

 Some of the people sitting on the floor and leaning against a wall moved over and made space for us to sit beside them.
 By then Tolly was playing a guitar and singing a little ditty as I tried to become inconspicuous.
 I wanted to be only an observer and watch what was going to happen.
 I was a little disappointed as I looked around the room to see only average looking people, mostly men.
 I wondered if these were the "firewalking nuts".

-After another short folk song, Tolly talked again to the group in a soft friendly voice saying things like:
+After another short folk song, Tolly talked again to the group in a soft, friendly voice saying things like this:

 "You create your own reality."